Skip to main content

 docker compose logs zrok-controller

-2. Check the caddy logs.
+2. Check the Caddy logs.

 It can take a few minutes for Caddy to obtain the wildcard certificate.
 You can check the logs to see if there were any errors completing the DNS challenge which involves using the Caddy DNS plugin to create a TXT record in your DNS zone.
 This leverages the API token you provided in the .env file, which must have permission to create DNS records in the zrok DNS zone.